mcevoymicah/Fields-of-Mistria-Tracker/README.md

 # Fields of Mistria Tracker

 ## Description
-The Fields of Mistria Tracker is a simple and user-friendly tool designed to help players track their progress in donating crops, animals, and fish in the game *Fields of Mistria*.
+The Fields of Mistria Tracker is a simple and user-friendly tool designed to help players track their progress in donating archeology, fish, flora, and insects in the game *Fields of Mistria*.
 With an intuitive interface and organized layout, this tracker ensures you never miss a donation!

 ## Key Features
 - **Donation Tracking**: Keep tabs on your donations with interactive checkboxes.